lezzles11/Do-You-Remember-Project/README.md

 Current To Dos:

+-   [ x ] Getting access to javascript files

+    -   /assets instead of ./assets

--   Can't press more than one button at a time (on question page)
+-   [ x ] Can't press more than one button at a time (on question page)

     -   Potential Solution:
         -   Check JQuery book
-        -
+        -   sean: make sure that you add and remove class, rather than id

--   Associate emoji with picture on the home page
+-   [ x ] Associate emoji with picture on the home page

-    -   Potential Solution:

--   See how many questions you have answered with that user
+-   [ ] See how many questions you have answered with that user

-    -   Write out the SQL query first
+    -   [ ] Write out the SQL query first
-    -   get the total count of the ids in user_answered
+    -   [ ] get the total count of the ids in user_answered
-    -   get the total count of all the questions
+    -   [ ] get the total count of all the questions
-    -   render that on the page
+    -   [ ] render that on the page

+-   [ ] Add log out page

 Hard To Dos:

--   Implement authorization for the application
+-   [ ] Implement authorization for the application

     -   Check the previous example on github
     -   Github download it, play with it, then try to implement authorization on your application

--   Implement spotify passport.js
+-   [ ] Implement spotify passport.js

     -   Check out an example on github
     -   Github download it, play with it, then try to implement authorization on your application

--   Write route tests
+-   [ ] Write route tests

     -   Check out supertest application

--   Write data tests
+-   [ ] Write data tests
     -   Check out an example on github
     -   Github download it
     -   Play with it